stadler/SendPage/README.md

 SendPage is a simple chromium extension to send a page to a E-Mail recipient with your default local or web mail client.

-It will actually just open a mailto URI so you need to have a E-Mail client registered to handle mailto URIs.
+It will actually just open a mailto URI so you need to have a (local or web) E-Mail client registered to handle mailto URIs.

 Binaries
 --------